YOU ARE EXPLORING

 Training in clinical and technical subjects pertinent to the various areas of radiation oncology physics include rotations in orientation and safety training; dosimetric systems and detector equipment; treatment simulation; external beam megavoltage irradiation; beam commissioning and annual linear accelerator QA; special procedures (IMRT, SRS/SBRT, TBI and TSE); brachytherapy; radiation safety and protection; research/education/professional development; and advanced treatment planning.

 The curriculum of the Medical Physics Residency program at IU School of Medicine is consistent with AAPM report #90, Essentials and Guidelines for Hospital-Based Medical Physics Residency Training Programs.
+The Medical Physics in Radiation Oncology Residency Program Handbook provides more details.

-Expected areas of competence for a clinical medical physicist in radiation oncology include
+Expected areas of competence for a clinical medical physicist in radiation oncology include but are not limited to:

 - Calibration of therapy equipment for photons, electrons, protons